 - (11) The rapid development of learning technologies provides many alternatives for student learning that should not be too demanding to manage.
 Learning resources, such as audio files (including podcasts), video files, multimedia interactive packages, web URLs, etc., can be provided via the Learning Management System (LMS).
 Students can then engage in a learning process either by the completion of set tasks, such as traditional essays or assignments, or through the construction of other evidence of learning, the creation of a piece of work (physical or electronic), or other creative outputs either individually or as part of team.
 These have become common support mechanisms for higher education teaching in Australia.
 However, such technologies can be combined with webcams and virtual worlds to support innovative approaches to electronic Intensive Schools. - (12) Opportunities may exist in other centres such as TAFE colleges or businesses that might be used as learning sites when particular equipment or resources are required. - (13) Some learning outcomes demand that particular physical or intellectual skills are demonstrated.
 The use of video or webcam conferencing and virtual worlds to interact with the student to assess skill development might be considered in the context of both physical and online Intensive Schools.
-UNE has an extensive video conferencing system with availability through the Access Centres and partner institutions in capital cities and major centres.
-UNE has also conducted considerable research into the use of webcam technology. - (14) Even without attending intensive schools, students will have the opportunity to use the more traditional electronic communication tools embedded in the University learning management system to build virtual learning communities to assist in the completion of the 'default' learning tasks.
+UNE has an extensive video conferencing system with availability through the Study Centres and partner institutions in capital cities and major centres. - (14) Even without attending intensive schools, students will have the opportunity to use the more traditional electronic communication tools embedded in the University Learning Management System (LMS) to build virtual learning communities to assist in the completion of the 'default' learning tasks.
 Electronic learning systems allow more of the learning interaction to be student-to-student, rather than being directly mediated by the academic whose role can be focused more on structuring the learning opportunities and providing validation of the learning outcomes.